NunuM/where-am-i-server/README.md

 ###### I have more than one device, can I share my localizations to another specific device?

 Kind of, currently either you mark the localization as public or private for a list and/or predict, and is for all users.
-However, you can go to the **settings menu** => **general** and click on installation id and set on all devices the same installation, and all will see the same localizations.
+However, you can go to the **settings** -> **general** and click on **Installation ID** and set on all devices the same installation, and all will see the same localizations.

 ##### Screen Shots